 The circuit works as follows: Comparator C1 functions as a threshold-detector, whereas comparator C2 is configured as a one-shot.
 The first comparator is prebiased with a threshold of 8mV to overcome comparator and system offsets and establish a low output in the absence of an input signal.
 An input pulse sends the output of C1 high, which in turn latches C2’s output high.
 The output of C2 is fed back to the input of the first comparator, causing regeneration and latching both outputs high.
 Timing capacitor C now begins charging through R and, at the end of 100ns, C2 resets low.
 The output of C1 also goes low, latching both outputs low.
 A new pulse at the input of C1 can now restart the process.
 Timing capacitor C can be increased without limit for longer output pulses.

 This circuit has an ultimate sensitivity of better than 14mV with 5ns–10ns input pulses.
 It can even detect an avalanche generated test pulse of just 1ns duration with sensitivity better than 100mV.1 It can detect short events better than the coincidence detector above because the one-shot is configured to catch just 100mV of upward movement from C1’s VOL, whereas the coincidence detector’s 2.5ns specification is based on a full, legitimate logic high.

 The new LT1720 dual 4.5ns single-supply comparators feature high speeds and low power consumption.
 They are versatile and easy-to-use building blocks for a wide variety of system design challenges.

-1 See Linear Technology Application Note 47, Appendix B. This circuit can detect the output of the pulse generator described after 40dB of attenuation.
+1 See Analog Devices Application Note 47, Appendix B. This circuit can detect the output of the pulse generator described after 40dB of attenuation.